preactjs/preact-www/content/en/guide/v10/refs.md

 ---
 name: References
-description: 'References are a way of creating stable values that are local to a component instance but exist outside of the normal component lifecycle.'
+description: 'Refs are a way of creating stable values that are local to a component instance and persist across renders.'
 ---

 # References